LongJohnCoder/scheme.forth.jl/README.md

 compound function support, mark-sweep garbage collection, quasiquotation, and a basic (non-hygienic) macro system.

-In future, I plan to also implement call-with-current-continuation and a more complete numerical tower to bring it closer to [R5RS](http://www.schemers.org/Documents/Standards/R5RS/).
+In future, I plan to also implement reified continuations and a more complete numerical tower to bring it closer to [R5RS](http://www.schemers.org/Documents/Standards/R5RS/).